lightward/mechanic-tasks/docs/manage-collection-templates-by-product-inventory/README.md

 This task can be run manually (using the "Run task" button), or be configured to run daily/hourly.
 If you encounter performance issues when running every time an inventory level is updated, disable this option.

+Note: For this task, products which do not track inventory in Shopify will be considered as in stock.

 ## Installing this task

 Find this task [in the library at tasks.mechanic.dev](https://tasks.mechanic.dev/manage-collection-templates-by-product-inventory), and use the "Try this task" button.
 Or, import [this task's JSON export](../../tasks/manage-collection-templates-by-product-inventory.json) – see [Importing and exporting tasks](https://learn.mechanic.dev/core/tasks/import-and-export) to learn how imports work.